-15.3 Editing a task
+13.3 Editing a task

-You can edit the selected task by clicking the Edit button in the top ribbon menu.
-Depending on the task type, you will go to the respective section of the Actions tab - create backup, restore backup or validate backup.
-There, you will see all the sections of the backup/restore/validation wizard which you completed while creating that task.
+You can edit the selected task by clicking the Edit button.
+Depending on the task type, you will go to the respective section of the Actions tab - backup, restore, validate, etc. There, you will see all the sections of the backup/restore/validation/etc. wizard which you completed while creating that task.
 All the steps of the wizard will appear on the screen at once, where you can see the current task settings and can change any of these settings.
 (For further information, please, refer to sections "Creating a backup of virtual machines" (p.
-31), "Restoring a backup of virtual machines" (p.
-45) and "Validating backups" (p.
-92)).
+30), "Restoring a backup of virtual machines" (p.
+54), "Validating backups" (p.
+90), etc.).

-15.4 Deleting a task
+13.4 Deleting a task

-You can delete the selected task by clicking the Delete button in the top ribbon menu.
+You can delete the selected task by clicking the Delete button.
 You'll be asked to confirm the operation.
-Upon the delete task confirmation, it will be immediately erased.
+Upon the confirmation, it will be immediately erased.

-15.5 Viewing task logs
+13.5 Viewing task logs

-You can see the selected task logs by clicking the Show Logs button in the top ribbon menu.
-You will go to the Logs view (View->Show Logs) section, where you can see all the logs for the current task (Please, see "Managing Logs" sections (p.
-96)).
+You can see the selected task logs by clicking the last result status.
+You will go to the Logs view (View -> Show Logs) section, where you can see all the logs for the current task (Please, see "Managing Logs" sections (p.
+93)).

-15.6 Viewing task details
+13.6 Viewing task details

-Upon selecting any task in the task list, you can view its details in the right section.
-The information about the currently selected task is presented with a tab view.
-There are four tabs - Summary, Source, Target and Options (the default tab is Summary).
-Note that the tabs could present the varying information depending on the task type - backup, restore or validation.
-The sections below describe the tabs contents for the backup task.
+Upon selecting any task in the task list, you can view its details in the Summary and Source and Target tabs.
+Note that the tabs could present the varying information depending on the task type - backup, restore, validation, etc. The sections below describe the tabs contents for the backup task.